 NUA welcomes candidates from all backgrounds.
 Financial support is available for students who need extra help.

-Undergraduate students starting prior to 2018 will continue to receive bursaries under the scheme in place at their year of starting.
+Undergraduate students who started in or before 2018 will continue to receive bursaries under the scheme in place at their year of starting.

 The University’s Access Agreement sets out our commitment to ensuring – through outreach work, financial and other kinds of student support – fair access for students from under-represented backgrounds.